status-im/status-web/apps/website/docs/messaging-and-web3-browser/create-a-group-chat.md

 ---
 id: 267
-revision: 0
+revision: '0'
 language: en
+title: Create a group chat
 ---

-# Create a group chat

 Group chats are conversations of more than two people.
 To invite someone to a group chat, you need to have them on your Status contact list.